How to Build an Author Email List (With Lead Magnet Ideas)

 Free downloads

 Many authors build their email lists by offering free downloads.
+For example, here's my lead magnet, where users subscribe to my email list in exchange for a free marketing guide download.
 Here are some freebies that authors can offer to coax new subscribers:

 Advice: Non-fiction authors may share their advice or expertise on a topic.
 For example, an author writing about sales may offer ten strategies to increase sales.